oviejames/james-umogu.github.io/blog/why-metadata-first-architecture.md

 - Downstream users can quickly understand and use it
 - Automation becomes easier (e.g., schema inference, dynamic transformations)

-One of my projects reduced dataset provisioning time by **over 40%** just by making metadata an integral part of the ETL pipeline.
+Organizations can easily reduce dataset provisioning time by **a larger order** just by making metadata an integral part of the ETL pipeline.

 ---